Lead-time & Latest News Page

 What about Rush Orders:

-Be forewarned: If you ask me to fit your project in ahead of those I had already contracted with, that would be asking me to commit fraud.
-You would only convince me that I cannot do business with you at all, or feel it necessary to cancel our contract.
+Be Forewarned: If you ask me to fit your project in ahead of those I had already contracted with, that would be asking me to commit fraud.
+You would only convince me that I cannot do business with you at all, so that would back-fire on you.

 in your area that your neighbors have used and reviewed